 The courses regularly taught in the Bachelor’s programme are described in this section, though other courses may be offered on an occasional basis.
-All course codes ending in P are worth 7.5 ECTS units, course codes ending in G are worth 6 ECTS.
-The list below is valid for all students starting as of Fall 2013.
+Each course is are worth 6 ECTS.

 The courses are listed by subject area, which is also indicated by the first three letters of the course code.
 Courses are offered at three levels.
 Courses at the 100 level are introductory and can be taken by all students.
 They are often taken in the first year.
 Courses at the 200 and 300 levels are more advanced and often cannot be taken without first having passed an introductory course in the subject.
 Some of these upper-level courses may even require successful completion of a 200-level course.
 Any such prerequisites are indicated at the end of the course description.
 Exemptions from prerequisites may be granted by the course instructor and must be notified in writing to the Head of Academic Administration.

 Courses at partner institutions